ryanhalliday/obsidian-reverse-prompter/README.md

 # Reverse Prompter

-**Generate prompts for you to beat writer's block with AI.**

----
+**In Obsidian, AI prompts you.**

-Reverse Prompter is an Obsidian plugin that helps you overcome writer's block by generating prompts using AI.
+Reverse Prompter is an Obsidian plugin that helps you write by generating prompts using AI.

 If you're stuck and don't know what to write about, this plugin can act as an interested reader and ask questions about your writing.